Retail Sales Strategy

 • Are you prepared to buy today?
 Trying to pin a customer down is futile; they can still change their mind after answering you, so don’t ask.

 Baby Boomer customers like me enter a retail store more often than not to purchase a branded product.
-Millennials who grew up around various brands but with no particular loyalty meet them on the floor.
+Millennials who grew up around various brands with no particular loyalty meet them on the floor.
 Since those employees themselves can't afford the premium brands my generation looks for, they suggest a cheaper version that is “just as good” and “not overpriced.”

 Because of this, premium brands have become secondary as price and sales promotion become the primary criteria for quality and purchase.
 But...many people don’t just want the cheapest price - regardless of channels.